zanzo420/valheim-wearable_trophies/publish/README.md

 ## Features

-Equip any trophy (with shift key pressed) from the inventory to visually replace the helmet (while still keeping the stats).
+Equip any trophy or gear (with shift key pressed) from the inventory to visually replace the equipment (while still keeping the stats).

 Note: Using some items can print warnings to the console but this should be harmless.